0x000029A/Steam2Sheets/README.md

 # Steam2Sheets
 Add your favorite games on Steam to a Google Sheets.
-Using Google Apps Script, its Web App deployment, and any userscript manager.
+Using Google Apps Script, its Web App deployment, IGDB API, and any userscript manager.

 ## How to use?
 1. Install a userscript manager.